-The administrator or representative must check box Deceased during the year, which is place at the top, right side of the return.
+The administrator or representative must check box Deceased during the year, which is placed at the top, right side of the return.
+Also, you must submit copy of the Death Certificate.

 TAXPAYER MOVED TO PUERTO RICO DURING THE YEAR

 If you were a resident of another country and changed your residence to Puerto Rico during the taxable year, you must inform the Government of Puerto Rico the income received from that moment until the end of your taxable year and the income from sources within Puerto Rico while not residing in Puerto Rico.